jakecoppinger/designless/README.md

 # Designless
 Jake Coppinger, 2015

+# Please note:
+Front end URL routing doesn't work with a standard Python or Apache server.
+You will be able to navigate to the /create page but with a reload you will get a 404.
+The server needs to be specially configured to send all requests to the index.html page, where the JavaScript will route it.

+To see a demo of this in action, see designless.io

 ## Building from source
 Designless is also hosted at Designless.io, however this will be updated.
 To run a pre-build local version, spin up a web server from the dist/ directory.
 For example,